productiveops/picohttp/README.md

 ## Request Processors

 The above "Hello, world..." response code is implemented in `HelloWorldRequestProcessor` class.
-There is another example Request Processor called `AddNumbersRequestProcessor`.
-Go to `Program.cs` and replace `HelloWorldRequestProcessor` on the below line with your `AddNumbersRequestProcessor`.
+There is another example request processor called `AddNumbersRequestProcessor`.
+Go to `Program.cs` and replace `HelloWorldRequestProcessor` on the below line with `AddNumbersRequestProcessor`.

 Change this: